dtinth/fiery/README.md

   )
 }

+/**
-// The form to submit a guestbook entry. function GuestbookForm() {
+ * The form to submit a guestbook entry.
+ */
+function GuestbookForm() {
+  // The `useFirebaseAuth` hook makes this component automatically
+  // subscribe to Firebase Authentication state.
+When user signs in
+  // or signs out, this component will automatically update.
+  //
   const userState = fiery.useFirebaseAuth()
   return userState.loading ? (
     <UI.Loading message="Checking authentication status…" />